 - 1. This guidance specifically addresses European Union business, but the same principles will also apply to the conduct of international business. - 2.
-EU and international business will continue as normal during the period of the General Election.
-For example, Ministers will be entitled to attend meetings of the Council of Ministers of the European Union and to pursue government policy, e.g. in engaging with European and other key international institutions and their member states.
-But they should observe discretion on new initiatives and before stating new positions or making new commitments. - 3.
-Separate guidance on the scrutiny of European documents during and following an Election period is available from the European and Global Issues Secretariat of the Cabinet Office EGISelectionqueries@cabinetoffice.gov.uk.
+EU and international business will continue as normal during the period of the general election, including business relating to exiting the European Union.
+For example, Ministers will be entitled to attend meetings of the Council of Ministers of the European Union and to pursue government policy, e.g. in engaging with European and other key international institutions and their member states on negotiations for exiting the EU.
+But they should observe discretion on new initiatives and before stating new positions or making new commitments.